Safe Interactions via Monte Carlo Linear-Quadratic Games: User Study

 \section{User Study}

 Our simulations from Section~\ref{sec:sims} support our theoretical analysis, and suggest that MCLQ converges towards maximally-robust behaviors while minimizing computation time.
 We next evaluate our method in a real-world setting with $N=24$ in-person human participants.
 Here users walk around a room to complete an assembly task while an autonomous drone circles that room to inspect the parts (see \fig{front}).
 The robot modifies its high-level trajectory to avoid getting to close to the human workers.
-We compare two \textit{real-time} safety filters for adjusting the drone's behavior: \textbf{ILQ} \cite{fridovich2020efficient} and \textbf{MCLQ}.
-We selected \textbf{ILQ} here because it was the best performing real-time baseline from our simulations.
-Videos of our user study are available \href{https://youtu.be/KJuHeiWVuWY}{here}.
+We compare two \textit{real-time} {methods for safe interactions that adjust} the drone's behavior: {ILQ} \cite{fridovich2020efficient} and {MCLQ}.
+We selected {ILQ} here because it was the best performing real-time baseline from our simulations.

 \p{Experimental Setup} Participants interacted with a Crazyflie 2.1+ (Bitcraze) during the assembly task.
 The participant's objective was to construct a Lego tower at the central station.
 The blocks needed for building that tower were scattered in three other stations located along the perimeter of the workspace.
 Accordingly, users needed to move back and forth through the workspace to acquire blocks and build their tower.
 The drone's objective was to monitor the workspace during the task by completing as many revolutions around the central station as possible.
-As the drone moved around the central station it repeatedly intersected with the human worker: at these intersections the drone should to take actions to help avoid the moving participant.
+As the drone moved around the central station it repeatedly intersected with the human worker: here the drone should take actions that avoid the moving participant. {Participants interacted with the drone separately (i.e., the drone interacted with one user at a time).}

-\p{Participants and Procedure} We recruited $24$ participants ($6$ female, average age $24.5 \pm 4.5$) for this user study.
-Of the $24$ participants, $8$ had not previously used drones and $5$ did not have prior experience with robotics.
-Participants received monetary compensation for their time and provided written consent according to university guidelines (IRB \#23-1237).
+\p{Participants and Procedure} We recruited $24$ participants ($6$ female, age $24.5 \pm 4.5$) from our university community for this user study.
+Of the $24$ participants, $8$ had not used drones and $5$ did not have experience with robotics.
+Participants received monetary compensation for their time and provided informed written consent according to university guidelines (IRB \#23-1237).